Tarekreda/A-Shared-Mileage-Diary/README.md

 ## Seting up the system

-running this project should be a fairly simple task because all the modules are already encapsulated into their own docker containers.
+Running this project should be a fairly simple task because all the modules are already encapsulated into their own docker containers.

-first either clone the repository or download it to your local machine:
+First either clone the repository or download it to your local machine:

 ```console
 $ git clone https://github.com/Tarekreda/A-Shared-Mileage-Diary.git